 Currently, there is no fee to become an IRS CE accrediting organization.

 Applicants to become an accrediting organization should receive a response 3 to 4 weeks after the IRS receives all application materials.
 Applicants will be notified in writing whether the application has been approved.
 The writing will be sent by either regular mail or e-mail to the Point of Contact (POC) listed in the organization’s submission materials.
 Only after an applicant has received written approval may the accrediting organization begin accepting applications from individuals or entities seeking to become a continuing education provider under section 10.9(a)(1)(iii) of Circular 230.

 Approved IRS CE accrediting organizations will be listed on www.IRS.gov/taxpros/ce.

 The renewal period is every three years.
-See Revenue Procedure 2012-12 § 4.03.
+See Revenue Procedure 2012-12 (PDF) § 4.03.
 If your organization obtains its status as an accrediting organization in 2011 to start offering approvals in 2012, you must renew your status between July and September of 2014 to continue as an IRS continuing education accrediting organization in 2015.